riteshgajera/ocr-image-text/README.md

 # ocr-image-text
-To extract text from the Images (Scanned Documents)
+To extract text from the Images (Scanned Documents Or any types of Image)